airtai/faststream/CONTRIBUTING.md

 To learn more about virtual environments, please have a look at [official python documentation](https://docs.python.org/3/library/venv.html#:~:text=A%20virtual%20environment%20is%20created,the%20virtual%20environment%20are%20available.)

-#### Install fastkafka
+#### Install FastKafka

-To install fastkafka, navigate to the root directory of the cloned fastkafka project and run:
+To install FastKafka, navigate to the root directory of the cloned FastKafka project and run:

 ```shell
 pip install fastkafka -e [."dev"]